yahaiii/pld_huddlr/README.md

 # PLD Huddlr

 PLD Huddlr is a web application designed to simplify peer collaboration and scheduling for learners in the ALX Intro to Software Engineering program.
-It allows learners to efficiently coordinate meeting arrangements based on their availability and shared concepts of interest, fostering effective knowledge exchange.
+It allows learners to efficiently coordinate meeting arrangements based on their availability and shared concepts of interest, fostering effective knowledge exchanges.

 ## Features